Mario-Daoud/s_ergotherapie-webform/README.md

 # Ergotherapy Web Forms
-ASP.NET solution made to simplify the creation and utilisation of forms that get used at the occupational therapy department.
+<p>ASP.NET solution made to simplify the creation and utilisation of forms that get used at the occupational therapy department.</p>
+<p>This project is hosted on a linux server</p>

 ## Site Preview
 ### Landing Page